kristoff-it/zine/zine/README.md

 extension chains between your layouts.

-While the names of top-level directories can be customized as you please, inside the layout directory, all template files must be placed inside the `templates` directory.
+While the names of top-level directories can be customized as you please, inside the layout directory, all template files must be placed inside the `templates/` directory.

-In Zine lingo, a "template" is a layout that has unresolved definitions.
+In Zine lingo, a "template" is a layout that has undefined block declarations.

 Here's an example: